-dispersed throughout the DJ-1 sequence, strongly suggesting that there is no 'hotspot' or restricted area in the DJ-1 structure that promotes mitochondrial localization.
-Using accessible surface area (ASA) view (Ahmad et al., 2004) to examine the correlation between the subcellular localization of each mutant and the solvent accessibility of the mutated amino acid position, we found that a majority of the MLM sites are buried in the DJ-1 structure (Fig. 1B,C), indicating that mitochondrial localization is correlated with DJ-1 instability.
-Consequently, we extended mutational analyses of the DJ-1 sequence to include various missense mutations that introduced amino acids with bulkier sidechains than alanine into the buried region.
-Although the initial alanine scan of some residues (E16A, V23A, T124A, and T125A) in the solvent inaccessible regions did not result in mitochondrial translocation (Fig. S1A), subsequent substitution with bulkier or less compatible amino acids (E16W, V23R, T124R, and T125R) generated the mitochondria-localized phenotype (Fig. 1A; Fig. S1A).
-Substitution with bulkier amino acids for A14, V44, A104, and C106 also caused mitochondrial localization (Fig. 1A).
-For quantitative colocalization and statistical analysis, the colocalization of various DJ-1 mutants with TOMM20 (a mitochondrial marker) in individual cells were calculated as a Pearson correlation coefficient.
-The Pearson correlation coefficients for 21 mutants classed as cytoplasmic were between 0 and 0.25 (Fig. 1D).
-Conversely, these values for the 22 mutants classed as mitochondrial were much higher and ranged from 0.6-0.9 (Fig. 1E).
-A number of mutants (I21T, S47A, H126A and P127A), however, had more varied values (0.1-0.6), suggesting they show variable or mixed localization (Fig. 1D; Fig. S1C).
-These quantitative analyses (Fig. 1D,E) are consistent with the immunocytochemical findings (Fig. 1A; Fig. S1).
-In total, ~93% of mutations that were classed as buried in the DJ-1 structure (ASA value <0.1) caused mitochondrial localization, whereas ~85% of the mutations that were classed as non-buried in the structure (ASA value >0.1) remained cytosolic (Fig. 1C).
-Therefore, we surmise that structural disturbances rather than disruption of specific regions of DJ-1 are the basis for the unique mitochondrial localization.
-Only one mutation (L10P) classed as buried in the DJ-1 structure (ASA value=0) remained cytosolic (Fig. 1C, arrowhead) and is studied in detail later in this paper.
+First, to identify the region important for cytosolic localization of DJ-1, we performed an Ala scan of the protein and examined the resulting subcellular localization in DJ-1 knockout HeLa cells (Kojima et al., 2016).
+Substitution of multiple sites (E16, V23, D24, R28, R48, C53, K63, N76, K89, K93, R98, T124, T125, H126, L128, and R156) had no effect on the cytosolic localization of DJ-1.
+In contrast, Ala replacement of E15, E18, R27, V33, T34, D68, or I105 resulted in mitochondrial translocation (Fig. 1A, and Figs. S1A and S1B).
+The mutation sites of these new Mitochondria-Localized DJ-1 Mutants (hereafter referred to as MLMs) are dispersed throughout the DJ-1 sequence, strongly suggesting that there is no "hotspot" or restricted area in the DJ-1 structure that promotes mitochondrial localization.
+Using ASA View (Ahmad et al., 2004) to examine the correlation between the subcellular localization of each mutant and the solvent accessibility of the mutated amino acid position, we found that a majority of the MLM sites are buried in the DJ-1 structure (Figs. 1B and 1C), indicating that mitochondrial localization is correlated with DJ-1 instability.
+Consequently, we extended mutational analyses of the DJ-1 sequence to include various missense mutations that introduced amino acids with bulkier sidechains than Ala into the buried region.
+Although the initial Ala scan of some residues (E16A, V23A, T124A, and T125A) in the solvent inaccessible regions did not result in mitochondrial translocation (Fig. S1A), subsequent substitution with bulkier or less compatible amino acids (E16W, V23R, T124R, and T125R) generated the mitochondria-localized phenotype (Fig. 1A, and Fig. S1A).
+Substitution with bulkier amino acids at A14, V44, A104, and C106 also caused the mitochondria localization (Fig. 1A).
+For quantitative co-localization and statistical analysis, the co-localization of various DJ-1 mutants with TOMM20 (mitochondrial marker) in individual cells were calculated as a Pearson correlation coefficient.
+The Pearson correlation coefficients for 21 cytoplasmic mutants were between 0 and 0.25 (Fig. 1D).
+Conversely, these values for the 22 mitochondrial mutants were much higher and ranged from 0.6-0.9 (Fig. 1E).
+A number of mutants (I21T, S47A, H126A, and P127A), however, had more varied values (0.1-0.6), suggesting they show variable or mixed localization (Fig. 1D, and Fig. S1C).
+These quantitative analyses (Figs. 1D and 1E) are consistent with the immunocytochemical findings (Fig. 1A, and Fig. S1).
+In total, ~ 93% of mutations in the DJ-1 buried structure (ASA value < 0.1) caused mitochondrial localization, whereas ~ 85% of the mutations in the non-buried structure (ASA value > 0.1) remained cytosolic (Fig. 1C).
+Therefore, we surmised that structural disturbances rather than disruption of specific regions of DJ-1 were the basis for the unique mitochondrial localization.
+Only one mutation (L10P) in the DJ-1 buried structure (ASA value = 0) remained cytosolic (Fig. 1C, arrowhead) and is studied in detail later in this paper.